 In 2002, a month before his 45th birthday, Faldo finished in a very creditable position of tied for 5th place at the U.S. Open.

-In 2003, PGA chief executive Sandy Jones stated that Nick Faldo's career achievements position him as Britain's best golfer of all time.
+In 2003, PGA chief executive Sandy Jones stated that Faldo's career achievements position him as Britain's best golfer of all time.

 In 2007, Mercedes-Benz signed Nick Faldo to act as a brand ambassador to promote the revival of the Maybach brand of ultra-luxury automobiles.

-In 2009, Nick Faldo entered The Open at Turnberry but missed the 36-hole cut.
+In 2009, Nick Faldo entered the Open at Turnberry but missed the 36-hole cut.

 In the 2009 Birthday Honours, Nick Faldo was made a Knight Bachelor for services to golf.

-In 2010, Nick Faldo entered The Open at St Andrews, but missed the 36-hole cut.
+In 2010, Nick Faldo entered the Open at St Andrews but missed the 36-hole cut.

-In 2013, Nick Faldo competed at The Open at Muirfield, but missed the cut.
+In 2013, Nick Faldo competed at the Open at Muirfield but missed the cut.

-In 2015, Nick Faldo decided to make The Open at St Andrews his final Open Championship appearance.
+In 2015, Nick Faldo decided to make the Open at St Andrews his final Open Championship appearance.

 In December 2020, Nick Faldo married his fourth wife, Lindsay De Marco, in the Florida Keys.

-In August 2022, Nick Faldo retired from CBS after 16 years in the broadcast booth; his final regular broadcast was at the Wyndham Championship.
+In August 2022, Nick Faldo retired from CBS after 16 years in the broadcast booth.
+His final regular broadcast was at the Wyndham Championship.

 CBS is a major American commercial broadcast television and radio...

-Africa is the second-largest and second-most populous continent home to...
+Africa is the second-largest and second-most populous continent comprising of...

-Los Angeles L A is California's most populous city and...
+Los Angeles L A is the most populous city in...

-Florida a southeastern U S state is a peninsula between...
+Florida a southeastern U S state boasts the longest coastline...

-An empire is a political entity comprising various territories military...
+An empire is a political structure consisting of a dominant...

-Peter Navarro is an American economist and author known for...
+Candace Owens is an American political commentator and author known...

-Bernard Bernie Sanders is a prominent American politician currently serving...
+Adam Schiff is an American politician and lawyer currently serving...